 The two men went to the President of the Republic of China, Chiang Kai-shek 蔣中正, with their idea to repurpose the stele for a gift to their alma mater.
 As the old governor-general’s offices then served as the presidential palace, it was necessary to obtain Chiang’s permission.
 Over one thousand Chinese alumni contributed funds for the purchase, carving, and transportation of the stele, which arrived in Harvard Yard in time for the Tercentenary in fall 1936, when Sze and Liu together formally presented it to the University as the representative of Chinese alumni at the ceremonies.

 After several decades, the inscription on the stele has faded in many places, and the stone has suffered from acid rain.
 To protect it from further degradation, the University wraps the monument in a sturdy cover during the winter months.
-In 2012, a 3D scan of the monument was made by specialists from the Peabody Museum, which can be accessed opens in a new windowonline here.
+In 2012, the Peabody Museum of Anthropology and Ethnography completed a 3D digital scan of the stele.

 Culture is the lifeblood of a nation.
 It is by virtue of its culture that a nation arises, but truly it is due to learning that a culture flourishes.
 Intellectuals with deep knowledge and far-sighted vision understand that in establishing a solid foundation for their nation, the utmost priority must be given to the enhancement of learning.
 In the beginning, learning is an arduous undertaking, yet once it has grown and expanded, it can contribute to the enhancement of culture for centuries.
 That this is indeed the case is amply confirmed by the example of Harvard University in the United States of America.